uikram/End-to-End-Lightweight-Holographic-Reconstruction-and-Quantitative-Cell-Analysis/docs/documentation.md

 > a literature value for non-erythrocyte cells.
 All *relative* comparisons, and
 > every agreement statistic, are invariant to both.

-**Sanity check on the delivered data.** Running the measurement chain over the phase-derived masks gives a median equivalent diameter of 18.2 µm and a median dry mass of 149 pg (IQR 61–240), both within the expected range for adherent cancer lines.
+**Sanity check on the delivered data.** Over the 1 889 reference cells of the test split (`runs/v2_baseline_off_axis/per_cell_test.csv`, computed with the corrected constants above), the measurement chain gives a median projected area of 411 µm², a median equivalent diameter of **22.9 µm** and a median dry mass of **212 pg** (IQR 137–304) — all within the expected range for adherent cancer lines.
 This is an independent confirmation that the header decoding, the pixel pitch and the calibration constants are mutually consistent.
+(The figures quoted here before 2026-09-10 — 18.2 µm and 149 pg — were computed with the superseded constants.)

 ---